Find out if you or someone you know is eligible for the participation in the Talking Books Program

 The goal of the program is to provide you with books that you will enjoy reading.
 One of the first things we do with all new patrons is establish your unique patron profile.
-We will use your reading preferences to generate a selection of books for you that will fit your interests and reading needs.
+We will use your reading preferences (likes and dislikes) to generate a selection of books for you that will fit your interests and reading needs.

 Request List Only:

 We can set up your account to send you only titles, authors and series you have requested or identified.
-You may request specific books from our catalogs by the book number and send to us by mail, fax, email, or phone in your order.
-You can also call to request specific book titles and authors even if you do not see them in our catalogs.
-You can submit requests directly to your account using our online public access catalog (OPAC) at https://webopac.klas.com/nv1aopac/index.jsf
+You may request specific books from our catalogs by title or book number and send to us by mail or email, or you can phone in your order.
+You can submit requests directly to your account using our online public access catalog (OPAC) at https://webopac.klas.com/nv1aopac/index.jsf You can also call to request specific book titles and authors even if you do not see them in our catalogs.

 You may call the library toll-free from anywhere in Nevada by dialing 1-800-922-9334.
 Carson/Reno area residents can call (775) 684-3354.
 Our office is open 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
 Voice mail is available 24 hours a day; calls during business hours will occasionally roll to voice mail when all of our lines are in use, but we return your call as soon as possible.

 All books and equipment from this service travel by mail postage-free as “Free Matter for the Blind or Handicapped”.
 Because all materials are mailed postage-free, we cannot guarantee when your materials will arrive.
 When first starting service, be aware that your welcome letter, talking book cartridge , and equipment may arrive at different times.
-Please be patient.